CyberSecurity Updates

 Read More

-Microsoft has released updates to address multiple vulnerabilities in Microsoft software.
-A cyber threat actor can exploit some of these vulnerabilities to take control of an affected system.
-CISA encourages users and administrators to review Microsoft’s September 2023 Security Update Guide and apply the necessary updates.
+Oracle has released its Critical Patch Update Advisory for October 2023 to address 387 vulnerabilities across multiple products.
+A cyber threat actor could exploit some of these vulnerabilities to take control of an affected system.
+CISA encourages users and administrators to review the Oracle Critical Patch Update Advisory – October 2023 and apply the necessary updates.

 Read More